You are here

 Under the ADA, a "disability" is defined as: (A) a physical or mental impairment that substantially limits one or more of the major life activities of such individual; (B) a record of such an impairment; or (C) being regarded as having such an impairment.
 42 U.S.C. §12102(2).

 Because a substantial majority of the reported Supreme Court and Ninth Circuit decisions arise under the employment provisions of the ADA, these instructions focus on employment claims under the ADA.
-In the employment context, a qualified individual with a disability may show an ADA discrimination in either of two ways: by presenting evidence of disparate treatment or by showing a failure to accommodate.
+In the employment context, a qualified individual with a disability may show an ADA discrimination primarily in either of two ways: by presenting evidence of disparate treatment or by showing a failure to accommodate.
 Dunlap v.
 Liberty Natural Prods., Inc., 878 F.3d 794, 798 (9th Cir.
 2017) ("We have recognized that a failure-to-accommodate claim is ‘analytically distinct from a claim of disparate treatment or impact under the ADA.’") (quoting Johnson v.
 Bd. of Trustees of Boundary Cty.
 Sch.
 Dist., 666 F.3d 561, 567 (9th Cir.
 2011)).

 "Both disparate-treatment and disparate-impact claims are cognizable under the ADA."
 Raytheon Co. v.
 Hernandez, 540 U.S. 44, 53 (2003); Lopez v.
 Pacific Maritime Ass’n, 657 F.3d 762, 767 (9th Cir.
-2011) (leaving open question of how § 12112(b)(6) applies to disparate impact claim).
+2011) (leaving open the question of how § 12112(b)(6) applies to a disparate impact claim).
 For a case involving a pre-employment claim under the ADA, see E.E.O.C. v.
 BNSF Rwy.
 Co., 902 F.3d 916 (9th Cir.
 2018).

 In Chevron U.S.A., Inc. v.
-Echazabal, 536 U.S. 73 (2002), the Supreme Court sanctioned expansion of the business necessity defense based on EEOC regulations.
+Echazabal, 536 U.S. 73 (2002), the Supreme Court expanded the business necessity defense based on EEOC regulations.
 Chevron involved the propriety of a worker with a liver condition being laid off by his employer due to the unavoidable exposure to toxins at a refinery creating health risks for the worker.
 There exists under the ADA, 42 U.S.C. §§ 12112(b)(6), 12113(a), an affirmative defense for an employment action under a qualification standard "shown to be job-related and consistent with business necessity," which "may include a requirement that an individual should not pose a direct threat to the health or safety of other individuals in the workplace."
-The unanimous opinion in Chevron held it was reasonable for the EEOC, through the enactment of a regulation (29 C.F.R. § 1630.15(b)(2) 2001) to carry "the defense one step further, in allowing an employer to screen out a potential worker with a disability not only for risks that he would pose to others in the workplace but for risks on the job to his own health or safety as well . . ."
+The unanimous opinion in Chevron held that it was reasonable for the EEOC, through the enactment of a regulation (29 C.F.R. § 1630.15(b)(2) (2001)) to carry "the defense one step further, in allowing an employer to screen out a potential worker with a disability not only for risks that he would pose to others in the workplace but for risks on the job to his own health or safety as well . . . ."
 Id. at 78-79, 86-87; Hutton v.
 Elf Atochem North America, Inc., 273 F.3d 884, 892-94 (9th Cir.
-2001) (applying "direct threat" affirmative defense factors in EEOC regulations to analysis of qualification standards).
+2001) (applying "direct threat" affirmative defense factors in EEOC regulations to the analysis of qualification standards).

 A plaintiff’s remedies in employment actions under the ADA are generally the same remedies available under Title VII governing employment discrimination.
 42 U.S.C. § 12117(a).
 See Introductory Comment to Chapter 10 ("Civil Rights—Title VII—Employment Discrimination; Harassment; Retaliation") for a summary of available remedies under Title VII.
 Compensatory and punitive damages are not available, however, in a retaliation claim under the ADA.
 Alvarado v.
 Cajun Operating Co., 588 F.3d 1261, 1270 (9th Cir.
-2009) ("Because we conclude that ADA retaliation claims are redressable only by equitable relief, no jury trial is available.")
+2009) ("Because we conclude that ADA retaliation claims are redressable only by equitable relief, no jury trial is available.").

 The Committee recommends that Chapter 10 be consulted to instruct a jury on hostile work environment, definition of common terms, constructive discharge, or defenses such as bona fide occupational qualification, bona fide seniority system, or after-acquired evidence.